 Private Pilot License

 Private Pilot License (PPL) enables the holder to act as pilot-in-command for an aircraft, for a private sport and not for remuneration.
 The requisites to get the license issued is determined by the International Civil Aviation Authority (ICAO) and the implementation differs, depending upon country to country.
-There is a set of requirements by ICAO, fulling which an aspirer can hold a Private Pilot License.
+After fulfilling the requirements from the ICAO, one may receive a Private Pilot License.

-According to ICAO, an aspiring pilot the PPL certificate should avail a training that includes:
+According to ICAO, an aspiring pilot the PPL certificate should complete training that includes the following:

 - At least 40 hours of flight time.